 - My Little Pony: Friendship is Magic

 But in terms of Canadian content creation, there aren’t many companies that dabble in the actual conception process—which is a real shame.
-However, in American entertainment companies taking advantage of the relatively low Canadian dollar, Canada is at least able to participate in a portion of the creation process.
+However, in American entertainment companies taking advantage of the relatively low Canadian dollar, Canada is at least able to participate in a portion of the creation process, which is better than not participating at all.
 This is important as it showcases the country’s talent pool of animators, which can, and has, open(ed) many doors of opportunities in the production of animated works originating in Canada.

-One company that had shown some potential at one point is Fresh TV, also known as the Toronto-based studio responsible for the creation of the long-lived Total Drama series.
-This was essentially a drama-filled parody of a Survivor-like reality series.
-This show ran for 5 seasons in total (6 if you count The Ridonculous Race) and reached immense popularity in the United States (on a Canadian-based scale at least).
-However, it seems like Fresh TV is moving away from animated works with the conclusion of Total Drama and lack of success from the cartoons that followed.
+One company that had shown some potential in the past is Fresh TV, also known as the Toronto-based studio responsible for the creation of the long-lived Total Drama series—a drama-filled parody of a Survivor-like reality program.
+This show ran for 5 seasons in total (6 if you count The Ridonculous Race, and another spin off currently in production) and reached immense popularity in the United States—relative to similar Canadian works at least.
+However, it seems like Fresh TV is moving away from animation in response to the dwindling fanbase of the Total Drama series and lack of success from the cartoons that followed.

 This leads us to an important question: Why exactly is Canada lagging behind?
-Its creative sector is overflowing with talent, and both Vancouver and Toronto are becoming new global hubs of entertainment; so why exactly is its content rarely, if ever, at the frontier of mainstream media?
+Its creative sector is overflowing with talent, and both Vancouver and Toronto are becoming new global hubs for entertainment.
+So why exactly is its content rarely, if ever, at the frontier of mainstream media?

 Well, Canada doesn’t exactly place a large amount of funding into its entertainment industry.
-The reason being, it is approached as part of the cultural industries rather than seen as an economic force.
-The reason Hollywood is able to gain so much funding is because the state is aware that the film and television industries rake in billions of dollars per year.
-Canada, on the other hand, tends to play its cards very safe, so doesn’t fight for greater funding for its entertainment industry since it’s essentially a risky arena.
+The reason being, it is categorized as part of the cultural industries rather than being seen as a strong an economic force.
+The reason why many states in America are able to gain so much funding is because the country is aware that the film and television industries rake in billions of dollars per year.
+Canada, on the other hand, tends to play its cards very safe, so doesn’t fight for greater funding for its entertainment industry since it’s essentially a “risky” arena.
 Culture is surely a pretty thought, but it doesn’t make for much convincing on the governmental level to invest billions of dollars annually into the sector.

 Additionally, importing American works is a lot less financially risky compared to creating original content.
-For the purpose of maintaining Canada’s cultural integrity, there is a quota in place in that a percentage of content displayed through Canadian broadcasters during primetime hours needs to be Canadian-produced; but because American works are typically high-budget, its difficult for Canadian series to compete in quality.
+For the purpose of maintaining Canada’s “cultural integrity”, there is a quota in place in that a large percentage of content displayed through Canadian broadcasters during primetime hours needs to be Canadian-produced; but because popular American works are typically backed by high-budgets, its difficult for Canadian series to compete in quality.
 As such, broadcasters have been fighting for a lower percentage quota skewed in favor of Canadian content, as they argue that it results in the loss of viewership.
-So far, this percentage has opened up a door of opportunities for Canadian content creators, but when not backed by appropriate funding, it’s difficult to deliver high-quality works.
-This is why many Canadian cartoons either have low-quality animation, low-quality writing, or a mix of both.
+So far, maintaining this culture-boosting percentage has opened up plenty of opportunities for Canadian content creators; however when not backed by appropriate funding, it’s difficult to deliver high-quality visuals and narratives.
+This is why many Canadian cartoons either have low-quality animation, low-quality writing, or an unfortunate mix of both.

-On the other end of the spectrum, Canada has its name on a small handful of popular works in the past:
+On the other end of the spectrum, Canada has its name on a small handful of popular works:

 - Class of the Titans